nvs/lua-stormlib/README.md

    Linux (and even then, not very thorougly).
 Please backup any files before use.
-2. In situations where the archive is not closed and the Lua state is left open (e.g. with `os.exit ()`), corruption of the archive by StormLib has been observed.
-Opened archives and files are garbage collected to minimize this issue.
+2. In situations where the archive is not closed and the Lua state is left open (e.g. as can be the case with `os.exit ()`), corruption of the archive by StormLib has been observed.
+In normal usage this is quite rare; however, opened archives and files are garbage collected to further minimize this issue.
 3. Neither StormLib nor this library attempt to create directories.
 If that functionality is required, one should seek a supplemental method (e.g.
    [LuaFileSystem]).